-When a pupil tells me about abuse they have suffered, what should I remember?
+When a pupil tells me about abuse, they have suffered, what should I remember?

-- Stay calm. - Do not communicate shock, anger or embarrassment. - Reassure the child.
-Tell them you are pleased that they are speaking to you. - Never enter into a pact of secrecy with the child.
+- Stav calm. - Do not communicate shock, anger or embarrassment. - Reassure the child.
+Tell them you are pleased that they are speaking to you.

+- Never enter into a pact of secrecy with the child.
 Assure her/him that you will try to help but let the child know that you will have to tell other people in order to do this.
-State who this will be and why. - Tell her/him that you believe them.
-Children very rarely lie about abuse; but s/he may have tried to tell others and not been heard or believed. - Tell the child that it is not her/his fault. - Encourage the child to talk but do not ask "leading questions" or press for information. - Listen and remember. - Check that you have understood correctly what the child is trying to tell you. - Praise the child for telling you.
-Communicate that s/he has a right to be safe and protected. - Do not tell the child that what s/he experienced is dirty, naughty or bad. - It is inappropriate to make any comments about the alleged offender. - Be aware that the child may retract what s/he has told you.
+State who this will be and why. - Say you'll take them seriously They may have kept the abuse secret because they were scared they wouldn't be believed.
+Make sure they know they can trust you and you'll listen and support them. - Tell the child that it is not her/his fault. - Encourage the child to talk but do not ask "leading questions" or press for information. - Listen and remember. - Check that you have understood correctly what the child is trying to tell you. - Praise the child for telling you.
+Communicate that s/he has a right to be safe and protected. - Do not tell the child that what they have experienced is dirty, naughty or bad. - It is inappropriate to make any comments about the alleged offender. - Be aware that the child may retract what s/he has told you.
 It is essential to record in writing, all you have heard, though not necessarily at the time of disclosure. - At the end of the conversation, tell the child again who you are going to tell and why that person or those people need to know. - As soon as you can afterwards, make a detailed record of the conversation using the child's own language.
 Include any questions you may have asked.
 Do not add any opinions or interpretations. - If the disclosure relates to a physical injury do not photograph the injury but record in writing as much detail as possible.

+NB

-NB - it is not education staff's role to seek disclosures.
+It is not education staff's role to seek disclosures.
 Their role is to observe that something may be wrong, ask about it, listen, be available and try to make time to talk.